Guoping-Ruan/Guoping-Ruan/README.md

 Currently, I'm a PhD student at the University of Liverpool and the Xi'an Jiaotong-Liverpool University.
 My research focuses on addressing solar uncertainties through solar forecasting.

 ### To Do:⬇
-Multi modal solar forecasting: combination of ground based sky images and time-series data
+Multi-modal solar forecasting: combination of ground-based sky images and time-series data